HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Media features in use

-When authors build their media queries, they most often test the width of the viewport: `max-width` and `min-width` were the most popular queries by far, the same as in 2020.
-There was no ranking change in the third and fourth place results, either.
+When authors build their media queries, they most often test the width of the viewport. `max-width` and `min-width` were the most popular queries by far, the same as in 2020.
+There was no ranking change in the third and fourth place results either.

 {{ figure_markup(
   image="media-query-features.png",